In short, you can now use extensions to modify the modules of standard configurations and add new modules.

 At the moment, we have added three possible annotation names to the platform.

-An annotation with this name means that your hook is executed before execution of the standard method begins.
+An annotation with this name means that your hook is executed before the execution of the standard method begins.

 In the diagram, the rectangles denote the standard module and module that extends a standard configuration, and the arrow shows the sequence of 1C:Enterprise script execution.